coliasgroup/seL4-rust-tutorial/book/src/introduction.md

 # Tutorial: Using Rust in seL4 Userspace

-Support for Rust in seL4 userspace has been an official seL4 Foundation project since November 2023:
+seL4 has official support for Rust in userspace, funded by the seL4 Foundation:

 <https://github.com/seL4/rust-sel4>